 - Tools and cleaning supplies: I keep a 5″ length of 3/16″ aluminum rod around to knock the occasional squib out of a barrel, but other than that I don’t generally carry tools.
 The reason is simple: when I take a gun apart at the range I usually lose something.
 It’s usually a little spring that launches itself into low Earth orbit, and it’ll be the one that takes me weeks to replace.

 - Food and beverages: only because lead dust isn’t a good thing to eat and drink.
 I leave my water bottle in the truck.

 - Cross draw holsters: some ranges will allow these, but most won’t.
 The reason is simple: most people don’t draw from them properly and end up muzzle sweeping half the range.

 - Tracer or incendiary ammunition: most ranges don’t like to have their targets and berms burned up.

-- Camera: it has been my observation that many firearms enthusiasts and competitive shooters are enthusiastic about their privacy and don’t like to be photographed without being asked.
-It’s tempting to take a selfie at the range, but please be respectful of those around you who may not want to be featured in your instagram feed.
+- Camera. it is my observation that firearms enthusiasts and competitive shooters are enthusiastic about their privacy.
+Most don’t like to be photographed without being asked.
+It’s tempting to take a selfie at the range, but please be respectful of those around you.
+Many of us don’t want to be featured in your instagram feed.